Setting up a Pet Hub in Your Home

 Step #6.
 Use Containers to Hold Supplies

-Before you begin to put things into your new pet Hub you will want to use containers to keep like supplies together.
-This will make it easier for you to not only find what you need quickly but to also put things all the way away when you are done using them.
+This will make it easier for you to not only find what you need quickly but also to put things all the way away when you are done using them.

 When you are deciding what container will work best to hold a collection of items take a look at the amount you have first.
-The trick is to fit your container to the number of supplies that you have or plan to have.

 You also need to be sure that any containers you choose will fit in the space available in your new pet hub.